GuillRo/drawbotics-groceries-guillro/README.md

 A dropdown menu allows to display the different lists.
 'All' display all items in every lists.

-Lists and items can be added by typing their name in the output.
+Lists and items can be added by typing their name in the corresponding input.

 Adding an item to the 'All' list will create a new "Misc" list.